Site Section Links

 Our more delicate sensibilities can really get traumatized when we consider Jesus and sexual development and activity.
 As a pre-pubescent, did he ever get a "stiffy" and fondle himself?
 When a precocious little girl wanted to "explore", did he always decline?
 As a teenager, did he have erotic wet dreams, maybe even masturbate?
 Did he ever look lustfully at a sensuous girl or woman?
 Did he ever try to sneak a peek at the female anatomy?
 Did he ever listen to an off-color joke and snicker?
 Maybe even retell it in the right circumstances?

 Did he ever get irritable or short with people.
 Did he ever get angry?
-Well, we know he did, even after his baptism.
+Well, we know he did the latter, even after his baptism, but that is considered to be justified.
 He didn't begin his public ministry until he was about the age of 35 years.
 Maybe it took him that long to not only understand his mission but to mature to a point where he could adequately represent the ideal person and uncontaminated character.

-But one obvious point is that by sterilizing Jesus to whatever degree, Christendom has made him unreal and that much harder to understand and believe.
+But one obvious point is that by sterilizing Jesus to whatever degree, Christendom has made him unreal and that much harder to understand, relate to and believe in.